-John Shanahan, Editor of allaboutenergy.net: Many nuclear power organizations and utilities have contributed to the terrible situation nuclear power is in by passively accepting unnecessary crippling criteria and demands of anti-nuclear organizations.
+John Shanahan, Editor of allaboutenergy.net, Civil Engineer, David Wojick, Committee For A Constructive Tomorrow, CFACT, Washington, D.C., Ph.D.
+Philosophy of Science and Mathematical Logic, B.Sc.
+Civil Engineering: Many nuclear power organizations and utilities have contributed to the terrible situation nuclear power is in by passively accepting unnecessary crippling criteria and demands of anti-nuclear organizations.
 These organizations can't be more pleased.
 A lot of the public and elected officials are in a state of deep seated fear and misguided understanding about radiation and nuclear power.
 Before a large new effort for nuclear power can be launched, many things must change.
 Nuclear organizations must solve real problems holding nuclear power back.
 With the right leadership, the nuclear industry in the West could be back on track in a few decades.
 But, this is most likely going to take longer.